OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 1. Pre-fetch the user of the request and its characteristics as a middleware
 1. Check their roles
-1. Maintain a log of authorization requests on specific ressources, and check if they hold
+1. Maintain a log of authorization requests on specific resources, and check if they hold
 1. Guarantees that no authorization will be granted passed a certain point (`commit` function)
 1. At the end of an endpoint, checks that permissions were granted or `panic!`s otherwise